-also, if you can't already tell, i'm a big fan of lowercase letters. my other (perhaps more tangible) interests include marathon running, the gym, reading, both applied and theoretical math / physics, aviation, and music.
+also, if you can't already tell, i'm a big fan of lowercase letters. my other (perhaps more tangible) interests include:

 Document